StevennYau/HTN-Frontend-Dev-Challenge/README.md

 # Hack The North Frontend Developer Challenge 2021
+This web application was made for the Hack the North's 2021 Frontend Developer Challenge.
 ## Live Demonstration
 This application was deployed through Heroku and can be viewed at https://rocky-sierra-82628.herokuapp.com/